-When the Buddha presented the Four Noble Truths, he identified craving as the cause of suffering.
+When the Buddha presented the Four Noble Truths, he identified cravin as the origin or cause of suffering.
 Called taṇhā in Pali and tṛ́ṣṇā in Sanskrit, the terms are typically translated as craving, but also refer to thirst, desire, longing, wish and greed.
 Although craving isn’t the only cause of suffering, it’s always listed first and considered to be the principal, all-pervading, most palpable and immediate cause.

 The term suffering – referred to as dukkha in Pali and duhkha in Sanskrit – cannot be fully expressed with a single English word either, and pain, anxiety, stress, distress, discomfort, frustration and “unsatisfactoriness” are also used to describe it.
 According to Buddhist sutras (scriptures), there are three root sufferings:

 - Dukkha-dukkha: The suffering of suffering – including the pain of birth, old age, sickness and death.

 - Viparinama-dukkha: The suffering of change – as everything in this world is impermanent and won’t last.

 - Sankhara-dukkha: All-pervasive suffering – an underlying sense of insecurity, anxiety or basic dissatisfaction.